 The House Natural Resources Committee has advanced a bill to ban the U.S. shark fin trade and now awaits votes on the House and Senate floors.
 The Shark Fin Sales Elimination Act (H.R.
 737) was introduced by Reps.
-Gregorio Kilili Camacho Sablan (I-M.P.) and Michael McCaul (R-Texas), and currently has 229 additional cosponsors in the House of Representatives.
+Gregorio Kilili Camacho Sablan (I-M.P.) and Michael McCaul (R-Texas), and currently has an amazing 284 total bipartisan cosponsors in the House of Representatives.
 Companion legislation (S. 877), which was introduced by Sens.
-Cory Booker (D-N.J.) and Shelley Moore Capito (R-W.V.), was reported out of the Senate Committee on Commerce, Science, and Transportation in April.
+Cory Booker (D-N.J.) and Shelley Moore Capito (R-W.V.).

 Since 2015, Miami has led the nation in the number of shark fins imported from Hong Kong, likely caused by an increasing number of import bans in other states.
 The discovery was a result of a review performed by the nonprofit Oceana which highlights the very negative spotlight being brought upon Miami and Florida.

 “The U.S. needs a fin ban now,” said Whitney Webber, campaign director at Oceana.
 “Oceana thanks the committee and the more than (284*) bipartisan supporters of this bill in the House of Representatives.
 Now we’re calling on House leadership to pass this bill.
 The global shark fin trade is a major contributor to the decline of shark populations around the world, with fins from as many as 73 million sharks ending up in the market every year.
 This bill would reinforce the status of the United States as a leader in shark conservation and bring the world a step closer to ending the devastating trade in shark fins.”